teambit/docs/old_docs/cli.md

 ## init

 Initializes a [bit workspace](/docs/concepts.html#bit-workspace) and creates Bit's configuration, and a `.bit` directory, which will contain Bit's objects & models.
 You can specify workspace defaults as parameters, that can later be changed in the configuration files.

 ```shell
 bit init [-b|--bare] [-s|--shared <group-name>] [-T|--standalone] [--reset] [--reset-hard] [-c|--compiler] [-t|--tester] [-p|--package-manager] [-d|--default-directory]
 ```

 and create the needed directories.

 **Options**

 **-b, --bare [name]**

-Initializes an empty bit bare Collection.
+Initializes an empty bit bare scope.

 ```shell
 bit init --bare